Signs of universality in the structure of culture: Feature-feature correlations

 \section{Feature-feature correlations}

-This section illustrates in detail the correlations between cultural features, computed according to Eq. \eqref{FFCor}.
-The feature-feature correlation matrices of the four empirical SCVs are shown in Fig. \ref{CorMat}, while those of the four shuffled counterparts are shown in Fig. \ref{CorMat_Shuf}.
+This section illustrates in detail the correlations between cultural features, computed according to Eq.~\eqref{FFCor}.
+The feature-feature correlation matrices of the four empirical SCVs are shown in Fig.~\ref{CorMat}, while those of the four shuffled counterparts are shown in Fig.~\ref{CorMat_Shuf}.
 The ordering or rows and columns is consistent with the actual ordering of questions in the four data sets.
 This leads to a partial block-diagonal aspect of the matrices associated to the Eurobarometer and Religious Landscape data sets, for which questions that deal with similar topics tend to appear next to each other.
 Note that, empirical correlations rarely show strong deviations from their shuffled counterparts.
-There is a clear discrepancy between the Eurobarometer correlation matrix shown here and that shown in the Supplementary Information of Ref. \cite{Valori}.
+Interestingly, the largest level of correlation is visible for the Jester (JS) data set, which is certainly the least expensive to collect, since respondents provide their answers online, via an automated platform.
+Moreover, the second-largest level of correlation is present in the Religious Landscape (RL) data set, which is arguably the second-least expensive to collect, since it relies on telephone interviews, while the other two data sets rely on face-to-face interviews.
+This is supports the idea that such correlations are survey specific, that they tend to be minimized by survey design and that they are not responsible for the generic structural properties identified by this study.
+There is a clear discrepancy between the Eurobarometer correlation matrix shown here and that shown in the Supplementary Information of Ref.~\cite{Valori}.
 However, the current study used a different, much more rigorous procedure of formatting the empirical data.